EOSIO/welcome/docs/04_protocol/04_accounts_and_permissions.md

 `accounts` | array of `permission_level_weight` | list of `account@permission` levels and weights
 `waits` | array of `wait_weight` | list of time waits and weights

 The `key_weight` type contains the actor's public key and associated weight.
 The `permission_level_weight` type consists of the actor's `account@permission` level and associated weight.
-The `wait_weight` contains the time wait and associated weight (used satisfying actions in delayed user transactions (see [Transactions Protocol: 3.6.3.
+The `wait_weight` contains the time wait and associated weight (used to satisfy action authorizations in delayed user transactions (see [Transactions Protocol: 3.6.3.
 Delayed User Transactions](02_transactions_protocol.md#363-delayed-user-transactions)).
 All of these types allow to define lists of authority factors that are used for satisfaction of action authorizations (see [3.2.1.
 Authority factors](#321-authority-factors) below).

 ### 3.2.1.
 Authority Factors